Alejogb1/job-board/blog-data/how-can-i-import-the-rendering-module-from-gymenvsclassiccontrol.md

 id: "how-can-i-import-the-rendering-module-from-gymenvsclassiccontrol"
 ---

-Okay, let's tackle this.
-I recall a project back in my days optimizing reinforcement learning algorithms for a simulated cart-pole system.
+,  I recall a project back in my days optimizing reinforcement learning algorithms for a simulated cart-pole system.
 I faced this exact challenge – the seemingly straightforward task of accessing the `rendering` module within the gym environment, specifically from `gym.envs.classic_control`.
 It's a surprisingly common pitfall, and it stems from how the gym library evolved and organized its dependencies.
 It isn't always immediately obvious, and the documentation can sometimes leave you feeling like there's a missing piece of the puzzle.

 The core issue is that the `rendering` module isn't directly available as a first-class member of the `gym.envs.classic_control` package.
 It's more like a helper utility that's invoked when an environment requires visual representation.
 It relies on external dependencies, most commonly `pygame` or an equivalent.
 The module itself lives deeper within the environment object and isn’t exposed as a public import.
 What we're dealing with isn’t an import statement issue, but rather a method call on an instantiated environment object.